-"... is critical to achieving a successful pedestrian environment."
+"...is critical to achieving a successful pedestrian environment."

-- 4.1-20 Encourage designs that are sensitive to the scale, form, rhythm, proportions, and materials proximate to commercial areas and residential neighborhoods that have a well established, and distinctive character (refer to General Plan Policies UD-A.5b). - 4.1-21 Incorporate focal points at the building corner for buildings at street intersections to accentuate the building's prominent location (refer to figure 1.14a Organizing Concepts and figure 4.1b). - 4.1-22 Introduce elements at primary building façades that provide a change in plane and create interest through the interplay of light and shadow (refer to General Plan Policies UD-A.5f): - a. recessed entries and doors - b. projecting sills - c. recessed or projecting balconies - d. projecting pilasters, columns, bays - 4.1-23 Break up large buildings into smaller masses, reducing the building's apparent bulk, forming a more interesting and varied street wall (refer to General Plan Policies UD-C.4e). - Maintain consistent massing and perceived building height at the street level, regardless of the overall bulk or height of the building (refer to figure 4.1d).
+- 4.1-15 Encourage designs that are sensitive to the scale, form, rhythm, proportions, and materials proximate to commercial areas and residential neighborhoods that have a wellestablished, and distinctive character (refer to General Plan Policy UD-A.5b).

+- 4.1-16 Incorporate focal points at the building corner for buildings at street intersections to accentuate the building's prominent location.

+- 4.1-17 Introduce elements at primary building façades that provide a change in plane and create interest through the interplay of light and shadow (refer to General Plan Policy UD-A.5f):

+- Recessed entries and doors

+- Projecting sills

+- Recessed or projecting balconies

+- d.
+Projecting pilasters, columns, bays

-- b.
-Façades will be broken up with offsets, fenestration and other articulations to avoid long unbroken walls, while incorporating where feasible a variety of window types and patterns to break up building mass (refer to figure 4.1d). - c.
-Use color variation to break up the mass of a building and provide visual interest. - 4.1-24 Establish scale relationships between taller buildings adjacent to lower buildings through methods such as: - a.
-Compatible horizontal alignment of architectural features and fenestration. - b.
+- 4.1-18 Break up large buildings into smaller masses, reducing the building's apparent bulk, forming a more interesting and varied street wall (refer to General Plan Policy UD-C.4e). - Maintain consistent massing and perceived building height at the street level, regardless of the overall bulk or height of the building. - b.
+Façades will be broken up with offsets, fenestration and other articulations to avoid long unbroken walls, while incorporating where feasible a variety of window types and patterns to break up building mass. - Use color variation to break up the mass of a building and provide visual interest. - 4.1-19 Establish scale relationships between taller buildings adjacent to lower buildings through methods such as: - Compatible horizontal alignment of architectural features and fenestration. - b.
 Height and form transitions from one building to another.